The Lord’s Supper in Synoptic Gospels + Church Traditions

 Church Traditions

 Unfortunately, I have to be too brief in this summary section also.
 My goal is not to offend, but to understand.
-I’m a life-long learner, though in this section I offer my opinion at the fourth church tradition.
+I’m a lifelong learner, though in this section I offer my opinion at the fourth church tradition.

 Four views: (1) Catholic, (2) “High-Church” Protestants, (3) Spiritual Signs, (4) Symbolic Memorials